Bioconductor/bioconductor.org/content/developers/package-guidelines.md

 ### 1.4 README file

-If a README file is included in the package or the github repository and it provides also installation instructions, those instruction should also include _Bioconductor_ installation instructions.
+If a README file is included in the package or the github repository and it provides installation instructions, those instruction should also include _Bioconductor_ installation instructions.
 If a README.Rmd is provided (rather than README.md, or other) those installation instructions should be in an `eval=FALSE` code chunk.
+No where in the code (R code, man pages, vignettes, Rmd files) should someone try to install or download system dependencies, applications, packages, etc. Developers can provide instructions to follow but not executed and should assume all necessary dependencies, applications or packages are already set up on a users system.

 ## 2. DESCRIPTION file